abh/pgeodns/README.md

 * version.pgeodns

+Returns a text status with the "version".

 For example:

 ```sh
 dig +short -t txt version.pgeodns @a.ntpns.org
 "199.15.176.153, v1.41"
 ```

+* _status.pgeodns

+Returns a JSON formatted data structure with query count, uptime etc.

+### Special query domains

 For historical reasons the special queries work on both the 'pgeodns' top level domain and on any other configured base domain; combined with working with the